-If you would like to request documents, please do so by [•], 2017 to receive them before the Sovereign and Veritex special meetings respectively.
+If you would like to request documents, please do so by the fifth business day before your meeting to receive them before the Sovereign and Veritex special meetings respectively.
 If you request any incorporated documents from Veritex, then Veritex will mail them to you by first-class mail, or another equally prompt means, within one business day after Veritex receives your request.